What is psoriasis?

 Health conditions associated with psoriasis

-Patients with psoriasis are more likely than other people to have other health conditions listed here.
+Patients with psoriasis are more likely than others to have associated health conditions such as are listed here.

-- Inflammatory arthritis “psoriatic arthritis” and spondyloarthropathy (in up to 40% of patients with early onset chronic plaque psoriasis)
+- Inflammatory “psoriatic arthritis” (an autoimmune disease) and spondyloarthropathy (seen in up to 40% of patients with early-onset chronic plaque psoriasis).

 How is psoriasis diagnosed?